Bobris/BTDB/Doc/Relations.md

 ```

 Fields with InKeyValue are allowed only at end of primary key and they cannot be in any secondary keys.
 Primary key without InKeyValue fields must be unique.
-In example above it means that where cannot be two persons with same tenant and email with just different LastLogins.
-These InKeyValue fields could be used in Scan/GatherById for relatively fast searching without need to introduce Secondary Keys.
-This is very useful for implementation of expiration of relation rows.
+In example above it means that where cannot be two persons with
+same tenant and email with just different LastLogins.
+These InKeyValue fields could be used in Scan/GatherById for
+relatively fast searching without need to introduce Secondary Keys.
+This is very useful for implementation of expiration
+of relation rows.
 UpdateById method in example could be used for modification of LastLogin for known tenantId and email.

-Data in database will be automaticaly upgraded when only InKeyValue fields are added/removed/modified in primary key definition.
+Data in database will be automatically upgraded when only InKeyValue fields are added/removed/modified in primary key
+definition.